rccordell/f20bbb/policies.md

 4. You may not take an IO day to avoid completing a major assignment.
 If you are unsure whether an assignment is "major," the syllabus is a good guide.
 If a particular assignment has its own "assignment" page on the course website, it is a major assignment.

 IO days are intended to help you manage the inevitable stresses of your individual semester.
 Use them wisely.

+### Studio Sessions

+Studio sessions are intended to give you time to experiment with the book technologies introduced throughout the semester, make substantive progress toward your final project, and get sustained feedback from your peers.
+Studio group meetings should happen in real-time—whether remote or in-person—and are not optional.
+Groups may decide to use weeks differently, perhaps simply working in proximity one week while sharing their progress another.
+Perhaps a group would decide to ask one member to share progress each week for part of their meeting time while devoting the rest to sustained project work.
+You should use this time as best supports your projects' development, but you should make use of this time, even given the strangeness of studio during a pandemic.
+Each studio group should document their meetings—short bullets are fine—in a format that I can access regularly.
+For example, a group might choose to meet through a channel in our class Discord (or use one to take notes during a meeting) which would provide a rough outline of what was said and done in a given meeting.

 -----